my-alaska/Elements_2025_scikit-fingerprints_workshop/README.md

 ### Setup

-Preferred way is to use [uv dependency manager](https://docs.astral.sh/uv/).
+Recommended way is to use [uv dependency manager](https://docs.astral.sh/uv/).

 On Linux and macOS, run:
 ```commandline